Remiii/remiii-script-emailsmurfer/README.md

 Executable application is available in the 'bin' folder

+# How to use

+Execute application and follow instructions.<br />

+You can chose between two kind of input:

+* Parsing all mailboxes (will take time)
+* Parsing selected messages

+That's it!
+You can open the result in the 'output.csv' file in your home directory.

 # License
-remiii-script-emailsmurfer is licensed under the MIT license (see LICENSE.md file).
+remiii-script-emailsmurfer is licensed under the MIT license (see LICENSE.md file)

 # Author
 @Remiii